sebastienserre/simple-wall/readme.txt

 Simply display your Page Facebook Wall

 == Description ==
-Simple Facebook Wall only embed a shortcode and a block to display a Facebook public page.
+Simple Wall only embed a shortcode and a block to display a Facebook public page.

 == Frequently Asked Questions ==